CyVerse-learning-materials/dnasubway_guide/step8.rst

   1. Click on 'Alpha rarefaction'.
 Select "run" and designate the minimum and maximum rarefaction depth.
 A minimum value should be set at 1.
 The maximum value is specific to your data set.
-To determine what the maximum value should be set to, open the "Interactive Sample Detail" tab of the "Trim Reads" step.
+The maximum value is specific to your data set.
+To determine what the maximum value should be set to, open the "Trim Table" from the "DADA2" step.
+You may not choose a value that is greater than the maximum frequency per sample.
+In general, choosing a value that is somewhere around the median frequency seems to work well, but you may want to increase that value if the lines in the resulting rarefaction plot don't appear to be leveling out, or decrease that value if you seem to be losing many of your samples due to low total frequencies closer to the minimum sampling depth than the maximum sampling depth.
      Identify the maximum Sequence Count value and enter that number as the maximum value.
 Click :guilabel:`&Submit Job`.

     .. note::